git-diff-tree(1) - phpMan

 placeholder expands to a non-empty string.

-If you add a - (minus sign) after % of a placeholder, line-feeds that
+If you add a - (minus sign) after % of a placeholder, all consecutive

-immediately precede the expansion are deleted if and only if the
+line-feeds immediately preceding the expansion are deleted if and only

 If you add a ` ` (space) after % of a placeholder, a space is inserted